-The two frantically sought cover, realising that blasting operations were being carried out for the construction of the railway bridge above.
+The two frantically sought cover, realising that blasting operations were being carried out for the construction of the Victoria Falls Railway Bridge above.
 Clark spent the night in the gorge after failing to find his companion whom he presumed was dead.
 The next morning, wet and miserable, he climbed out of the gorge only to find Fox waiting for him at the top of the gorge with a bottle of whiskey, which they promptly shared for breakfast.

-The bridge was designed by Sir Ralph Freeman (who also designed the Sydney Harbour Bridge) of the company Douglas Fox and Partners and was built by the Cleveland Bridge and Engineering Company of Darlington, England.
+The Victoria Falls Railway Bridge was designed by Sir Ralph Freeman (who also designed the Sydney Harbour Bridge) of the company Douglas Fox and Partners and was built by the Cleveland Bridge and Engineering Company of Darlington, England.
 At the time, it was the highest bridge in the world, some 125m above the river.
 It is 198m long, with the central span measuring 152m.

 The components of the bridge were constructed in England and the pieces shipped to Beira in Mozambique from where they were transported overland to Victoria Falls.
 There it was assembled by what a visiting hunter, J W B White, described as "the most extraordinary collection of cosmopolitan toughs I have encountered anywhere".
 Remarkably, only two people died while it was being built.

-The bridge was chosen as a site for talks because it was in a "no-man's land" between the two countries and was, therefore, seen as a neutral venue.
+The Victoria Falls Bridge was chosen as a site for talks because it was in a "no-man's land" between the two countries and was, therefore, seen as a neutral venue.
 The talks, which took place in a railway carriage, came to naught, with Smith refusing to compromise on the issue of immunity from prosecution for guerilla leaders fighting against his regime.

 Subsequently, the white government was forced to relinquish power through the Lancaster House talks in Britain, and Zimbabwe held democratic elections in 1980; elections which saw Robert Mugabe's Zimbabwe African National Union take power.
 Today, the bridge is the site of one of the highest bungee jumps in the world (111m) and an important cross-frontier tourist and freight link.